 Pain Train is a patient-developed, patient-owned health summary system, that assists with self-managed care.
 It puts chronic pain patients in the driver’s seat and helps them to couple together the different aspects of their health journey.

-Pain Train has a ready-made questionnaire that prompts patients to enter detailed information into the system and upload medical records.
+Pain Train has a ready-made questionnaire that prompts patients to enter detailed information into the system and upload their health summary.
 Patients can customise this questionnaire to ensure the information entered properly explains their pain experience.

 Pain Train is for your patients if you would like to: